Shift kit

 A shift kit is a set of components for automobiles designed to improve how well the car shifts between gears.
 Kits are made for both automatic and manual transmissions.

-Goals

-Shifts may be optimized for different goals.
-Some drivers want slow, smooth shifts for comfort, while others want quick shifts for performance or towing.

 Towing considerations

 During a shift, power is lost in the clutch (for automatic transmissions the clutches are usually internal) due to clutch slip and the difference between the current and final output shaft speeds.
 This makes a quick shift more desirable when towing, to reduce clutch wear and heat developed in the transmission.
 Balancing this, too quick a shift increases peak mechanical loads on the transmission, engine and drive train; an instant shift would cause impact loads and lead to early mechanical failure, as well as an unpleasant driving experience.

 Manual transmission kit

 For manual transmission equipped cars, it is a component that replaces the stock gear selector (shifter).
 A shift kit usually shortens the throws of selecting a gear (also known as a short throw shift or short shifter), therefore allowing a driver to reduce the shift time and change gears more efficiently.